wdebeaum/web-audio-tree/README.md

 Some of these features may be implemented in the future:

- - save/load `AudioBuffer` fields as part of JSON save format
  - handle MIDI controller messages, in particular the sustain pedal
  - conditional node type
  - variable for MIDI program number (along with selector for non-MIDI input)